smart-seller/awesome-amazon-seller-tools/README.md

 ## Analytics
+- [AMZ.DO](http://amz.do) - AMZDO is a free amazon seller tool for amazon marketing.
+The super url generator improves listing ranking in search result once the link is clicked and traffic analytics.
 - [PPC Scope](https://membersv2.ppcscope.com/) - PPC Scope is an Amazon Sponsored Products (PPC) advertising analytics and optimization platform.
 - [ShopKeeper](https://shopkeeper.com/) - Shopkeeper is a sales and profit dashboard for Amazon sellers.
 Sellers can see how much profit they have made on Amazon, across all marketplaces.
 - [MySales](https://www.terapeak.com/products/mysales) - MySales is a sales analysis and reporting tool from Terapeak.